 A Quick Summary: How to Show Gratitude in Germany

 There are different ways to say "thanks" in German, and they’re all great ways to express gratitude.
-The important thing is that you feel gratitude and want to express it in many different situations.
+The good thing is that you feel gratitude and want to express it in many different situations.

 Germans like polite people and to them, saying "thank you" is an act of respect.
 So, if you are unsure whether to say "danke" or not, just do it - it is better to say it too often than not often enough.